MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-internal-warehouse-flows.md

  The **To-Production Bin Code**, **From-Production Bin Code**, and **Open Shop Floor Bin Code** fields on the location card or the machine/work centre cards define default flows to and from production areas.

- For more information about how component consumption is flushed from the To-Production or Open Shop Floor bins, see the "Flushing Production Components in the Warehouse" section in this topic.
+ For more information about how component consumption is flushed from the To-Production or Open Shop Floor bins, see the “Flushing Production Components in the Warehouse” section in this topic.

 ### <a name="flows-to-and-from-assembly"></a>Flows to and from Assembly
  The main integration between assembly orders and basic warehouse activities is represented by the ability to move assembly components to the assembly area.